 Fiskville Inquiry (Parliamentary Inquiry into the CFA Training College at Fiskville)

-At government's request, the Inspector-General for Emergency Management is monitoring the implementation of the government commitments in response to the Parliamentary Inquiry into the CFA Training College at Fiskville (External link).
+At government's request, the Inspector-General for Emergency Management monitors the implementation of the government commitments in response to the Parliamentary Inquiry into the CFA Training College at Fiskville (External link).

 Progress reports